 Section 1264.
 Federal Access to Books and Records.
 Federal access to books and records of holding companies and their affiliates would be provided.
 Affiliate companies would have to make available to FERC books and records of affiliate transactions.
 Federal officials would have to maintain confidentiality of such books and records.
-A similar provision was included in the House-and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

-Current Law.
-Registered holding companies and subsidiary companies are required to preserve accounts, cost-accounting procedures, correspondence, memoranda, papers, and books that the SEC deems necessary or appropriate in the public interest or for the protection of investors and consumers.20
+Currently, registered holding companies and subsidiary companies are required to preserve accounts, cost-accounting procedures, correspondence, memoranda, papers, and books that the SEC deems necessary or appropriate in the public interest or for the protection of investors and consumers.17

 Section 1265.
 State Access to Books and Records.
 A jurisdictional state commission would be able to make a reasonably detailed written request to a holding company or any associate company for access to specific books and records, which would be kept confidential.
 This section would not apply to an entity that is considered to be a holding company solely by reason of ownership of one or more qualifying facilities.
 Response to such a request would be mandatory.
 Compliance with this section would be enforceable in U.S. District Court.
-A similar provision was included in the House -and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

-Current Law.
-Under the Federal Power Act, state commissions may examine the books, accounts, memoranda, contracts, and records of a jurisdictional electric utility company, an exempt wholesale generator that sells to such electric utility, and an electric utility company or holding company that is an associate company or affiliate of an exempt wholesale generator.21
+Currently under the Federal Power Act, state commissions may examine the books, accounts, memoranda, contracts, and records of a jurisdictional electric utility company, an exempt wholesale generator that sells to such electric utility, and an electric utility company or holding company that is an associate company or affiliate of an exempt wholesale generator.
+In its order the state commissions currently are not required to specify which books, account, memoranda, contracts, and records it is requesting.18

 Section 1266.
 Exemption Authority.
-FERC would be directed to promulgate rules to exempt qualifying facilities, exempt wholesale generators, and foreign utilities, from the federal access to books and records provision (Section 1264).
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+FERC would be directed to promulgate rules to exempt qualifying facilities, exempt wholesale generators (EWGs), and foreign utilities, from the federal access to books and records provision (Section 1264).
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1267.
 Affiliate Transactions.
 FERC would retain the authority to prevent cross-subsidization and to assure that jurisdictional rates are just and reasonable.
 FERC and state commissions would retain jurisdiction to determine whether associate company activities could be recovered in rates.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.
+Currently, the Federal Power Act requires that jurisdictional rates are just and reasonable and prohibits cross-subsidization.19